hestiaAI/website.template/src/site/legal/en/index.md

 ## Privacy Policy

-This privacy policy provides you information on data processed by Hestia.ai when operating HestiaLabs.org, your rights and how to exercise them.
+This privacy policy provides you information on data processed by Hestia.ai, your rights and how to exercise them.
 We may update this policy from time to time, the updated policy will be posted on this page and is effective as of its date of publication.

 ### 1. Contact Us / Request

-You may request a copy of our Personal Data, withdraw Your previously given consent or request deletion of Your data (when relevant), or just contact Us, by sending an email at: legal@hestia.ai
+You may request a copy of our Personal Data, withdraw Your previously given consent or request deletion of Your data (when relevant), or just contact Us, by sending an email at: legal (at) hestia.ai

 ### 2. Definitions